 Migration steps

-3. Tune rule sets to match your existing SonarQube profile (or accept defaults).
+Tune rule sets to match your existing SonarQube profile or accept the Codacy defaults.

-4. Run on a feature branch, validate findings, then make Codacy your required check.
+Run on a feature branch, validate findings, then promote Codacy to a required status check.

-Not for: Codacy is the wrong fit when you need strictly prescriptive Java or Python rules of the SonarSource pedigree; SonarCloud or SonarQube fit that.
+Not for: Skip Codacy when you need strictly prescriptive Java or Python rules of the SonarSource pedigree; SonarCloud or SonarQube fit that better.

 Strengths

-• +1M free analyses/month covers most teams under 50 engineers
++1M free analyses per month covers most teams under 50 contributors

-• +SAST on Business at $12 per contributor
++SAST on Business at $12 per contributor is well below market

 Trade-offs